 - Ability to operate independently of programming model

 By deploying SOA and a platform like Kong Enterprise, you can start to introduce services and APIs built around more recent technologies like REST without immediately retiring your aging SOAP services.
-Over time, this can enable you to replace older SOAP services one at a time, with little to no downtime, or simply to retire them as they become obsolete.
 It’s a great way to future-proof your investment on service development while making it easier for your dev teams to do their job by splitting a single monolithic upgrade into smaller, bite-sized milestones that end with the deployment of a newly developed microservice.